IoannisKaldiris/IoannisKaldiris/README.md

 <h1 align="center"> Hi 👋 I'm Ioannis Kaldiris </h1>

 ## About Me:
-I am a **Computer Engineering and Informatics student at the University of Patras**, currently completing my thesis before earning my degree.
-Passionate about coding, machine learning, and software development, I am also working on a **Spring Boot application** to enhance my backend expertise.
+I am a **Computer Engineering and Informatics graduate from the University of Patras**, currently working as a **Junior Software Engineer**.
+Passionate about coding, machine learning, and software development, I am always eager to expand my knowledge and tackle challenging problems.

+At the moment, I am contributing on a **Java application** to further strengthen my backend expertise and deepen my understanding of modern software development practices.
+I enjoy contributing to impactful projects, learning new technologies, and growing as a developer.

 ## 🚀 What I'm Up To